Summary

 Industrial Conglomerates: 233,000

 Corporate debt has become the de facto source of growth.
-As companies seek to become larger and larger chasing the economies of scale advantage and market share crown, they rarely seem to stop to calculate a healthy, sustainable, internally-funded growth rate.
-Several decades ago, I worked for a company that was chasing the brass ring of being the biggest in their industry.
+As companies seek to become larger and larger, chasing economies of scale advantage and market share crown, they rarely seem to stop to calculate a healthy, sustainable, internally funded growth rate.
+Several decades ago, I worked for a company chasing the brass ring of being the biggest in its industry.
 I repeatedly asked, “Wouldn’t it be better to be number three in sales and number one in profitability?”

 Using Our Heads – Rethinking Growth

 Bigger isn’t always better.
 Rapid, high growth achievable through massive debt is rarely sustainable.
-Sound business principles and a focus on the customer provides life-long growth that weathers the storms – natural and economic.
+Sound business principles and a focus on the customer provide lifelong growth that weathers natural and economic storms.

-Customer-focused, productive, innovative businesses – large and small – with the potential to achieve significant growth that requires short to mid-term borrowing to change the timing of cash flows not to replace customer revenues may die an early death, because of a lack of access to capital.
+Customer-focused, productive, innovative businesses, large and small, with the potential to achieve significant growth that requires short—to mid-term borrowing to change the timing of cash flows rather than replacing customer revenues, may die an early death because of a lack of access to capital.

 Free Markets and Capital Access Allocation

 In a truly free market system, the zombies would be dead and buried.
-Companies that need life support to get through pandemics and natural disasters who have robust businesses and sound business practices would have access to capital.
+Companies that need life support to get through pandemics and natural disasters, and have robust businesses and sound business practices, would have access to capital.

 Also, resources deployed to keep the zombies walking could be allocated to retrain workers formerly employed by the zombies.

-The pandemic has made it evident that cheap money has covered a lack of business fundamentals.
-Zombie companies are everywhere.
-We do business with them every day.
-Unfortunately, there is no silver bullet, and even if there were, it wouldn’t solve the zombie business problem.
+The pandemic has shown that cheap money has covered a lack of business fundamentals.
+Zombie companies are everywhere, and we do business with them every day.
+Unfortunately, there is no silver bullet; even if there were, it wouldn’t solve the zombie business problem.

 Don’t Become a Zombie

 Fortunately, businesses on life support and innovative companies don’t have to die or become zombies.
-It may surprise you, but now is a great time to stop the zombification of your business.
+It may surprise you, but now is a great time to stop your business’s zombification.
 Yes, money is tight and, to some companies, nearly non-existent.
-Access to capital will not improve for the near-term (six to nine months at least).
+Access to capital will not improve for the near term (at least six to nine months).

 What to Do Now

-Business CPR includes preserving cash, focusing on profitability, and revenues.
+Business CPR includes preserving cash, focusing on profitability, and generating revenue.
 Why in that order?
-Without cash, you can’t pay your bills.
+Without money, you can’t pay your bills.
 If you can’t pay your bills, then you are bankrupt.
 Profitability is crucial because it doesn‘t matter what your top-line revenue number is if it doesn’t pay the bills and provide funds to grow.
 Remember, zombies are sustained by OPM (other people’s money).
-You need to build using your operational cash flow that will support limited access to capital that enables you to change the timing of cash into your business.
+You need to build using your operational cash flow that will support limited access to capital, enabling you to change the timing of cash into your business.

 Fundamental Rule of Business

 Debt is meant to change when cash flows into the business.
-Debt is not intended to replace cash flows from profitable sales from customers.
+Debt is not intended to replace cash flows from profitable sales.
 You get funds from lenders to spend now and repay later with funds from operations.

-Capital from government programs (Paycheck Protection Program (PPP), Economic Injury Disaster Loan Emergency Assistance (EIDL), other grants, and SBA loans) are not sustainable funding sources.
+Capital from government programs (Paycheck Protection Program (PPP), Economic Injury Disaster Loan Emergency Assistance (EIDL), other grants, and SBA loans) is not a sustainable funding source.
 They are stopgap measures to bridge your business across the chasm created by the reaction to the global COVID-19 pandemic.
-While these funds are likely to be the difference between life and death for businesses in the short-term, they are not the solution to the underlying issues the crisis has revealed in companies large and small.
+While these funds are likely to be the difference between life and death for businesses in the short term, they are not the solution to the underlying issues the crisis has revealed in companies large and small.

-COVID relief funds have bought many businesses time to rethink how they operate.
+COVID-19 relief funds have given many businesses time to rethink their operations.
 The focus has been on changes in delivery methods, where employees work, and other logistical and technical aspects of day-to-day operations.
-But what about the long-term?
+But what about the long term?

-The goal of every business is customer sales.
-Every company must focus on generating profitable customer sales that generate positive cash flows.
-The profits and positive cash flow are the substance of sustainable business growth and maintenance of existing capability, including capacity.
+Every business’s goal is customer sales.
+Every company must focus on generating profitable customer sales and positive cash flows.
+Profits and positive cash flows are the basis of sustainable business growth and the maintenance of existing capability, including capacity.

-Most discussions about PPP loans center on achieving forgiveness, not about the strategy for deploying the funds for approved uses that may not be forgiven.
-If your business had to reduce headcount or layoff your entire team and you’re focused on maximizing loan forgiveness, you may be making decisions using the wrong criteria.
+Most discussions about PPP loans center on achieving forgiveness, not the strategy for deploying the funds for approved uses that may not be forgiven.
+If your business had to reduce headcount or lay off your entire team, and you’re focused on maximizing loan forgiveness, you may make decisions using the wrong criteria.

 While getting the funding gives you options, those options are limited to a specific timeframe.
 They are also established to incentivize you to retain your employees.
 However, it may not be your best option if you are not generating sales, profits, or cash.

-Business at all times is about taking short-term action to move you toward your long-term goal.
-Short-term actions taken through the lens of government program requirements may lead you to decisions that cost you in the long-term.
+Business is always about taking short-term action to move toward your long-term goal.
+Short-term actions taken through the lens of government program requirements may lead to decisions that cost you in the long term.

 Save the Ship, Save the Crew

-If you ever watched Star Trek The Next Generation, you may have seen an episode (Thine Own Self) about Counselor Troi is pursuing bridge officer status.
-She has to pass a simulation test focused on her decision-making skills when she must save a severely damage Enterprise without putting anyone at risk.
-Her command test provides us with an insight into leadership with a focus on preserving the ship (our businesses) and, ultimately, the crew (our team).
+If you ever watched Star Trek: The Next Generation, you may have seen an episode (Thine Own Self) about Counselor Troi pursuing bridge officer status.
+She has to pass a simulation test focused on her decision-making skills when she must save a severely damaged Enterprise without putting anyone at risk.
+Her command test provides us insight into leadership, focusing on preserving the ship (our businesses) and, ultimately, the crew (our team).

-Sometimes we can’t save everyone’s jobs.
-The effort and decisions made to keep everyone can lead to massive, critical failure.
-Failure that may mean no one has a job because the business has no choice but to close.
-On the other hand, a decision made preserve capability may enable us to reduce the workforce for the short-term and grow in the long-term.
+Sometimes, we can’t save everyone’s jobs.
+The effort and decisions made to keep everyone can lead to massive, critical failure, failure that may mean no one has a job because the business has no choice but to close.
+On the other hand, a decision to preserve capability may enable us to reduce the workforce for the short term and grow in the long term.

 Profits with a Capital “P”